• Features

 Google Shopping ads show a thumbnail, a short product description, the ecommerce store’s name, and a few other tidbits of information.
 These are placed at the top of a search results page, even above the text-only ads, but they can also be found on the Shopping tab and on Google partner sites.

-For many ecommerce stores, available funds should be allocated to Google pay-per-click ads first.
-This would be followed by shopping ads and then display ads.
+For many ecommerce stores, available funds should be allocated to Google pay-per-click advertisements first.
+This would be followed by Shopping ads and then display ads.
 However, you can analyze the results of small campaigns to determine what is the most cost-effective strategy for your business.

 Facebook Ads